jiasquaredfu/Wyss-Institute-Protein-Design-Workshops/README.md

 # Workshop Day 1 - Downloading Software (how fun!)
-Check out these primer slides on the theory and pipeline structure for designing proteins from scratch [here](https://docs.google.com/presentation/d/1kaDj9Jek2pOlp9u5BuWBrlPiCu8cP5Phw2dSMDV3gFA/edit?usp=sharing)).
+Check out these primer slides on the theory and pipeline structure for designing proteins from scratch [here](https://hu-my.sharepoint.com/:p:/g/personal/dawningjiaxi_fu_wyss_harvard_edu/EVwylZ5jwstJlKK3unATEh4BOkJ3t_kOPiGjVQT0rVE__A?e=bCCi2G).

 # Installing Dependencies
-<b> A few packages need to be installed before we can download and run the 3 machine learning models which comprise the protein design pipeline (RFDiffusion, ProteinMPNN, Alphafold): </b>
+A few packages need to be installed before we can download and run the 3 machine learning models which comprise the protein design pipeline (RFDiffusion, ProteinMPNN, Alphafold, PyMol).

 ## On Mac
 1. Install [Git](https://docs.github.com/en/get-started/git-basics/set-up-git)